 The nerves in your back travel through entrances in the vertebrae called foramina.
 Multiple issues can result in these passages narrowing and pressing on the inside nerves, which is known as foraminal stenosis.
 Foraminal stenosis in the lower back vertebrae create symptoms such as numbness in the legs, buttocks and feet.

 Spondylolisthesis occurs when one of your vertebrae moves out of place.
 Patients of any age can experience this condition, which can occur to various degrees.
 The misaligned vertebra puts pressure on your nerves, resulting in back and leg pain.
 It can also create numbness in one or both legs.

 The sacroiliac (SI) joint is located where your pelvis and spine meet.
 When the SI joint becomes misaligned, you can feel pain, tingling and numbness in your legs and lower back.
 SI joint dysfunction often grows more severe over time, making it imperative to get treatment right away.

 Let Us Help You Find the Source of Your Leg Numbness

 Leg numbness has many possible causes, and most cases occur due to overlapping problems.
 A back pain management specialist will identify and resolve the issue.

-At the Spine Institute of North America, we examine all aspects of your pain and how it affects your well-being.
+At the Spine INA, we examine all aspects of your pain and how it affects your well-being.
 We specialize in least-invasive spine procedures and personalized treatment.
 Seek our help today by completing our online appointment scheduling form.
 Feel free to choose from three different offices across New Jersey.

 Schedule a consult